gbouthenot/docker-svnserve/readme.md

 It's up to you to map a volume to ```/opt/svn```, so your data persist.

-It's also up to you to manage configuration of this svn root, using the directory ```/opt/svn/conf```.
-If there is no svn root, one is created automatically
+It's also up to you to manage configuration of the repositories in this svn root, using the directory ```/opt/svn```.

 ### Direct use
 Create a container based on this image: